-Every time a physician makes a diagnosis, they must cope with a series of cognitive limitations and biases that can complicate their efforts.
+Every time a physician makes a diagnosis, the physician must cope with a series of cognitive limitations and biases that can complicate his or her efforts.
 In fact, the top cognitive cause for missing a diagnosis is simply, “I just didn’t consider it.”

-There are a wealth of checklists—which are used today throughout medicine and many other industries—that are specifically geared to helping ensure an error-free cognitive process for diagnosis.
-Many physicians already use checklists for surgeries, central line insertions, and other processes, leading to improvements in the quality of safety of medical care.
-Diagnostic checklists can help, too.
+There are a wealth of checklists—which are used today in the medical field, and many other industries—that are specifically meant to ensure an error-free cognitive process for diagnosis.
+Learn more.

-Resources for those interested in getting involved in research examining diagnostic accuracy, timeliness, communication and the diagnostic process.
+Resources for those interested in getting involved in research examining diagnostic accuracy, timeliness, communication, and the diagnostic process.
+Learn more.

 Other External Resources

 - IM Reasoning Podcasts - Dr. Art Nahill and Dr. Nic Szecket present case discussions, conversations and interviews that explore issues important to medical students, trainees and practitioners of clinical medicine, with a special focus on clinical reasoning--the once-mysterious process behind the remarkable abilities of the master clinician.

 - Lisa Sanders' Diagnosis Column in the New York Times

 - Missed It - Michael Green, MD's comic in the Annals of Internal Medicine

 Questions, comments, or suggestions?
 Contact us at email@example.com.